-SaaS Customer Service: Making the Most of Online Customer Experiences
+SaaS Customer Service: Make the Most of Customer Experiences

 Running a SaaS (Software-as-a-Service) company is fun.
 It’s usually created by a couple tech enthusiasts with a great idea and extensive coding knowledge.
 Getting those first few customers feels amazing, and your core focus is on making them happy.
 They’ve got your cell number and you’re just a phone call away for anything they need.

 However, as you acquire more customers, things change, and before you know it most of your day isn’t spent improving the software.
 Instead, you’re bogged down with walking customers through simple steps on how to fix minor problems.
 This can only mean one thing: it’s time to build a SaaS customer service team.

 Let’s look at some of the key things to consider when building this team to keep customers happy…

 Select customer service software for your industry with screen sharing – If there’s one thing a software company knows, it’s that they can use software to solve problems.
 By choosing a customer service software solution for your industry (B2B – business-to-business or B2C – business-to-consumer), you can save both time and money by keeping better track of customer conversations.
 One feature that is a must-have for any customer service team in the SaaS industry is screen sharing.
 It’s an easy way to share your screen with your customer (and vice versa) that turns hours of describing into minutes of showing.

 Don’t assume everyone can “speak tech” fluently – One of the reasons why software founders need to step away from being the main point of contact for customer service is communication.
 Not that the founder is lacking in this area, but sometimes with more customers comes a greater need to make highly technical dialogue happen in common words.
 It’s time to transition these conversations and look for agents that are good at conveying simple answers to difficult solutions.
 Let them take the complex and make it simple.